-ProCredit Bank prepares its Separate Financial Statements in accordance with International Financial Reporting Standards ("IFRS") and interpretations issued by the IFRS Interpretations Committee ("IFRS IC") as adopted by the European Union ("EU").
+ProCredit Bank prepares its Consolidated Financial Statements in accordance with International Financial Reporting Standards ("IFRS") and interpretations issued by the IFRS Interpretations Committee ("IFRS IC") as adopted by the European Union ("EU").
 IFRSs as adopted by the EU is the commonly accepted name of the general purpose framework - the basis of accounting equivalent to the framework definition introduced by § 1, p.
 8 of the Additional Provisions of the Accountancy Act "International Accounting Standards" (IASs).
-The financial statements were prepared on a separate basis according to the Accountancy Act.
-The users of these separate financial statements should review them together with the consolidated financial statements of the Group as at 31 December 2024 to be able to obtain full information on the financial position, financial result and changes in the financial position of the Group as a whole (ProCredit Bank (Bulgaria) EAD, ProCredit Properties EAD, ProCredit Education EAD and Private High School Denis Diderot EAD).
-The separate financial statements were approved by the Management Board on 30 May 2025.
+The consolidated financial statements were prepared on a consolidated basis according to the Accountancy Act.
+The consolidated financial statements were approved by the Management Board on 30 May 2025.

-The Separate Financial Statements comprise the Separate Statement of Profit or Loss, the Separate Statement of Other Comprehensive Income, the Separate Statement of Financial Position, the Separate Statement of Changes in Equity, the Separate Statement of Cash Flows and the Notes to the Separate Financial Statements.
+The Consolidated Financial Statements comprise the Consolidated Statement of Profit or Loss, the Consolidated Statement of Other Comprehensive Income, the Consolidated Statement of Financial Position, the Consolidated Statement of Changes in Equity, the Consolidated Statement of Cash Flows and the Notes to the Consolidated Financial Statements.

 The principle accounting policies have been consistently applied to all the years presented, unless otherwise stated.
 All amounts are presented in thousands of Bulgarian leva (BGN), unless otherwise stated.
-The fiscal year of the bank is the calendar year.
+The fiscal year of the group is the calendar year.